 When SARS wants to audit you, they must send you a reasonable notice in writing.
 In it, they must clearly state what type of audit it is, and when exactly they'll conduct it.

 Normally, they'll also send you an extensive list of the documents you must put together for them.
-They'll also let you know how far back they'll check (usually three to five years), up until the most recent tax
+They'll also let you know how far back they'll check (usually three to five years), up until the most recent tax year assessed.

 When SARS sends you the notice of the audit, you must send SARS a letter asking for copies of the SARS letter of authorisation, given by a senior SARS official, to the auditors.